 - The Human Touch

 Most businesses use direct measurement tools, such as Google analytics, to analyze traffic to their own domains.
 While the technology is usually similar from one tool to the next, the data often varies.
 This is because of different methodologies used to calculate sessions, session times, and other standard metrics.
 For example, some methodologies deduplicate visits while SimilarWeb does not.
-Some tools discount or remove bot traffic, SimilarWeb does not.

 The Human Touch